 Read about the sewage treatment process for the Western Treatment Plant, the first in Victoria to produce Class A recycled water: the highest standard.

-Did you know the sewage treatment facilities make up a small portion of the vast site?
-The Western Treatment Plant is home to some of the most rare frog species in the world, and was declared an internationally significant wetland for waterfowl in 1983 under the Ramsar Convention.
+The Western Treatment Plant is home to nearly 300 bird species – some of which travel all the way from Siberia – and was declared an internationally-significant wetland for waterfowl in 1983 under the Ramsar Convention.

 History and culture